UQ-PAC/BASIL/docs/development/readme.md

 Alternatively, [async-profiler](https://github.com/async-profiler/async-profiler) can be used to produce a [flame graph](https://brendangregg.com/flamegraphs.html) showing the hot-spots in the program.
-Download the library from the releases tab, compile a basil .jar and run the jar with the following arguments.
+Download the library from the [releases tab](https://github.com/async-profiler/async-profiler/releases), compile a basil .jar with `mill assembly` and run the jar with the following arguments.

 Instructions for Linux and Mac: